Table of Contents

 - The Core Income Generating Activities (CIGAs) are conducted in the UAE.
 Note that each relevant activity has a different set of GIGAs; and

-- The licensee has enough employees, physical assets, and operating expenditure in the UAE (***).
+- The Licensee has enough employees, physical assets, and operating expenditures in the UAE.

-- A minimum number of directors must be physically present in the UAE;
+- A minimum number of directors physically present in the UAE;

-- Meeting minutes must be maintained in the UAE; and
+- Meeting minutes maintained in the UAE; and

-- Non-resident employees will be included in a licensee’s scope of economic substance requirements if:
+Moreover, regarding the employees’ resident status, employees who perform the CIGAs need to be residents of the UEA.
+Meanwhile, non-resident employees will be included in a Licensee’s scope of economic substance requirements if:

 - The relevant activities are conducted while the employees are physically present in the UAE;

-A licensee can still satisfy the ES test even if it outsources its business activities to a third party as long as:
+The Licensee can still satisfy the ES test even when it outsources business activities as long as:

-- The third-party conduct the activities in the UAE;
+- The third party conducts activities in the UAE;

-- The third-party has adequate employees and physical assets in the UAE;
+- The third party has adequate employees, expenditure, and physical assets in the UAE;

-- The licensee should make sure the third party’s resources are not counted multiple times.
+- The licensee makes sure the third party’s resources are not counted multiple times when carrying out a CIGA for another licensee.

 Under the ES regulations, holding company business is defined as a business which: